 - Worldrings - Text by AI Vin

-Ring-type orbitals which duplicate (as much as possible) all the conditions found on a Gaian type world - including total surface area under full centrifugal gravity.
+World Rings, as the name implies, are ring-type habitats which duplicate (as much as possible) all the conditions found on a Gaian type world, including total surface area under full centrifugal gravity.
 As such, World Rings occupy the middle ground between Bishop Rings and Banks Orbitals, and typically use technology from both.

 - Wormhole Bus - Text by M. Alan Kazlev, with additions by Steve Bowers